 "We are not opposed to building such relations across the whole of Europe and Eurasia - ties that would exclude any temptations to play on political differences," the Russian minister said.

 Words about Ukraine's free choice are often accompanied by attempts to "impose this choice [on Ukraine] under the pretext of its alleged freedom," Lavrov said.

 "I completely agree with Frank-Walter that there should not be any spheres of influence, but persuading Ukraine to join one side, at the same time warning it that it will have to choose between the European Union and Russia, is effectively an attempt to create such a sphere of influence," he said.

 "In my opinion, when speaking about the freedom of choice, it is not totally appropriate and polite to send emissaries there on a daily basis.
-They come to Kyiv uninvited and try to persuade the Ukrainian authorities to make the choice favored by the EU and the United States," the Russian minister said.
+They come to Kiev uninvited and try to persuade the Ukrainian authorities to make the choice favored by the EU and the United States," the Russian minister said.